steve601/gender-classification/README.md

-# Brain Tumor Classification
+# Gender Classification

 ## Project Overview

-The goal of the Brain tumor Classification project is to build a model capable of accurately classifying images of MRI scan into predefined condition categories.
+The goal of this project is to classify images of humans into male or female.

 **Prerequisites**